Fabito97/fabito97/README.md

 # Hi, I'm Fabian Muoghalu 👋
 ### Fullstack Software Engineer | .NET Core • Python (AI) • TypeScript

 I am a backend-focused engineer with a passion for building modular APIs, microservices, and AI-integrated systems.
-I specialize in bridging the gap between robust enterprise architecture (C#/.NET) and the rapid evolution of AI orchestration (Python/LangChain).
+I specialize in bridging the gap between robust enterprise architecture (C#/.NET), rapid and flexible application (Node.js/TypeScript) and the rapid evolution of AI orchestration (Python/LangChain).

 ---

 ### 🚀 What I’m Working On
-- **AI Agents:** Building multi-step orchestration pipelines using **Semantic Kernel** and **LangGraph**.
+- **AI Agents:** Building multi-step orchestration pipelines using **Semantic Kernel** **LangChain** and **LangGraph**.
 - **Real-time Content Engines:** Developing a custom WYSIWYG CMS using **Next.js** and **Neon Postgres**.
 - **Distributed Systems:** Scaling microservices with **RabbitMQ**, **Docker**, and **Clean Architecture**.